zimeon/trilpy/README_secret.md

 ### 3. [Resource Management](https://fcrepo.github.io/fcrepo-specification/#resource-management)

+Simple implementation of PATCH.

-Does not yet implement PATCH on LDPRS, does not add server managed triples to the output representations of LDPRS.
+Does not add all server managed triples to the output representations of LDPRS.

+Only BasicContainer implemented to any degree or included in testing.

 ### 4. [Resource Versioning](https://fcrepo.github.io/fcrepo-specification/#resource-versioning)